oldfartdeveloper/AoC2021/src/README.md

 **1** if the sum of the numbers in the `prev` column is less than the sum of the numbers in the `next` column; else **0**.
 Adding the 1600 sets should yield you a number in the range `0 ..
 1600`.

+## Day 3 Part 1

+Convert Ernesto's solution from Haskell screenshot to PureScript code that runs.
+See how it compares w/ your code.
+Finally, try your not directly calculating for `epsilon` in Ernesto's code.